Mikanwolfe/Soulstream-II/README.md

 ---

 Any reference to *Wolfe* refers to *Mikan*wolfe.
-Any reference to "LFS" now refers to Nekox.
+Any reference to "LFS" or "LMC" now refers to Nekox.

 ---